-The library, depending on how big it is, might have connections with broadcast networks or advertising agencies which can use the music for their shows, radios, and advertisements.
+The library, depending on how big it is, might have connections with broadcast networks or advertising agencies that can use the music for their shows, radios, and advertisements.

-For this reason, these libraries need new music of all genres and style.
+For this reason, these libraries need new music of all genres and styles.

 Therefore, as a production writer, it is essential to keep this in mind so that you can write something that fits a specific production requirement.

-Production music writing is quite the lucrative job as you can earn a 5 or 6 figure salary depending on the production library you are working with.
+Production music writing is quite a lucrative job as you can earn a 5 or 6-figure salary depending on the production library you are working with.

-However, it requires you to be passionate and dedicated to your career.
-Learn your instruments, practice your skills often and above all be patient.
+However, it requires you to be passionate and dedicated to your music production career.
+Learn your instruments, practice your skills often, and above all be patient.